Chapter Twenty Two - A Desperate Escape

 Oúre stepped into view.
 He was squatting down at the entrance to the tunnel to look up at Wolf.

 Wolf looked at his knife and remembered it had a screw-off cap on the end of the handle.
-He felt stupid.
-He opened the handle and there was a coiled wire with a ring on each end.
+Feeling stupid, he opened the handle and found the coiled wire with a ring on each end.
 The wire was covered with carbide grit, and was designed to tear away at the wood.
 Wolf immediately set to work, looping the wire around the root and pulling back and forth across the bottom of it.
 In a few minutes he had managed to saw completely though the bottom of the root, and in a few more minutes he had the upper end of the root loose.

 Wolf tumbled out of the tunnel and was blinded by the morning light.
 He gave the rope five tugs and started pulling the slack on the rope as Sally started crawling towards him.

 It was a half-hour before Sally emerged from the tunnel and had to be helped out to the ground.
 She had to cover her eyes because of the bright daylight.
-When she could finally see she realized that the medicine man was standing there.
-Wolf was filthy, covered with black mud and grime.
-She looked down at herself; she looked much the same.
+When she could finally see she realized that the medicine man stood there.
+Wolf felt filthy, covered with black mud and grime.
+Sally looked down at herself; covered much the same.
 She could only smile.

 Sally grabbed Wolf in a bear hug and kissed him.
 Wolf returned her kiss; then she started shaking uncontrollably.